tinkerbell/tinkerbell-docs/docs/deploying-operating-systems/the-deployment.md

 ### Extracting the OS to the Filesystem

-As detailed in [The Basics of Deploying an Operating System](https://docs.tinkerbell.org/deploying-operating-systems/the-basics/#filesystem-archives), we can download or create a filesystem archive in a number of different ways.
+As detailed in [The Basics of Deploying an Operating System], we can download or create a filesystem archive in a number of different ways.
 Once we have a compressed archive of all of the files that make up the Operating System, we will again need to use an action to manage the task of fetching the archive and extracting it to our newly formatted file system.
-The action [archive2disk](https://artifacthub.io/packages/tbaction/tinkerbell-community/archive2disk) has the functionality to **mount** a filesystem and both **stream**/**extract** a filesystem archive directly to the new filesystem.
+The action [archive2disk] has the functionality to **mount** a filesystem and both **stream**/**extract** a filesystem archive directly to the new filesystem.

 ```
 actions: